django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 * If _victim.com_ has a CSRF vulnerability, then Alice can make a page on _evil.com_ that, through Bob merely visiting her _evil.com_ page, causes Bob to silently take some action on _victim.com_.
 * The way cookies work is that they flow with every request Bob makes to _victim.com_.
-* An IMG tag on _evil.com_ could cause Bob's browser to try to find an image on _victim.com_.
+* An IMG tag on _evil.com_ could cause Bob's browser to try to find an image on _victim.com_, or access data Bob's data on _victim.com_ because Bob is logged in.
 * So in this way, Alice causes Bob to silently take actions on another site (i.e. "cross site").

 ---